The Story of ComMotion

 - “Arts and Achievement in At-Risk Youth” by the National Endowment for the Arts found that children and teenagers who participated in arts education programs have shown more positive academic and social outcomes.

-Andre Avila, co-founder and Artistic Director of ComMotion, and owner/founder of Rhythm Journey Dance Company was born in Bogotá, Colombia where his ballet, jazz, and tap training began at the age of eight.
-Later, he expanded his repertoire to include South American folkdance and traditional Latin social dances.
-Training in rhythm and smooth ballroom dance began when Andre moved to the US in 2003.
-Since that time, he has taught and competed professionally with studios in Las Vegas, New York, Massachusetts, and North Carolina, specializing in rhythm and smooth ballroom with additional proficiencies in Argentine Tango, West Coast Swing, Hustle, Kizomba, and Flamenco.
+My passion is to make dance and integrative arts programs accessible to everyone.
+I am the owner of Rhythm Journey NC and an instructor for Wake Tech, the American Dance Festival's Parkinson's Movement Initiative, and the Osher Lifelong Learning Institute at Duke University.
+I am certified to teach the American Dance Wheels Foundation Wheel One Bronze wheelchair ballroom syllabus, a National Exercise Trainers Association Pilates Mat Instructor and Senior Fitness Specialist, and a Dance for PD Stanley J. Wertheimer Fellow.
+As the Artistic Director of ComMotion, my focus is to create adaptive and inclusive programs designed to improve the well-being of the participants.
+My journey with the arts started in my birthplace of Bogotá, Colombia where my ballet, jazz, and tap training began at the age of eight.
+Later, I expanded my repertoire to include South American folkdance and traditional Latin social dances.
+Training in rhythm and smooth ballroom dance began when I moved to the US in 2003.
+Since that time, I have taught and competed professionally with studios in Las Vegas, New York, Massachusetts, and North Carolina, specializing in rhythm and smooth ballroom with additional proficiencies in Argentine Tango, West Coast Swing, Hustle, Kizomba, and Flamenco.

-Katherine Hayes, a dance instructor and owner of Adore Real Talent, started her journey with two specific songs: “Mambo Number 5” by Lou Bega and “Prawy do lewego” by Bregovic & Kayah in her Grandmother's kitchen at the age of 5.
-Ever since, dancing has been a part of her life and her greatest joy.
+Katherine Hayes, owner of Adore Real Talent, started her journey with two specific songs: “Mambo Number 5” by Lou Bega and “Prawy do lewego” by Bregovic & Kayah in her Grandmother's kitchen at the age of 5.
 She studied ballet, modern and jazz for 5 years and wanted to broaden her horizons and went on to explore belly dance, Bollywood, and finally, ballroom dance.
-While in high school she would practice ballroom dance with every moment she could find, till one day she decided to become a dance teacher.
 In 2014 she started teaching at Fred Astaire Dance Studio in Fairfax, Virginia.
 After teaching there for 3½ years, she started her own business and has taught independently ever since.
 She specializes in American Style Smooth and Rhythm along with Salsa, Hustle, and Argentine Tango.
 With her students she has performed many showcases and competitions, including Ohio Star Ball and Virginia State.
 In addition she has had great opportunities to perform at events such as the DC’s Dancing with the Stars Gala for three consecutive years and won the Judges’ Choice award twice.
 Living in Raleigh, NC since 2017 she is excited to share her knowledge, joy and passion of ballroom dance with everyone she meets!
-Katherine has been an instructor with ComMotion since 2019.

 A birthday gift and rhinestones – the launch of an obsession.
 Well, more accurately the furthering of one.
 It likely started with picking up a musical instrument around the age of three, continued through the typical early age dance classes, and expanded through a many years love affair with musical training and a strong affinity for Appalachian style clogging (it’s loud, obnoxious, and fun – a perfect fit!) all enjoyed through her college years.
 Enter the introduction to ballroom dancing (and all of its sparkles!) a few years later, and she was eternally hooked.
 Carla thrives on challenges which are plentiful in the world of partner dancing – teaching novice dancers how to connect with their body and develop stronger agency over it and to connect with their partner for mutual success on the floor, developing students into confident performers and successful competitors (earning top student and top amateur couple titles), and continuing to acquire skill and knowledge in her own dancing through training with world champion coaches, performing with talented professional partners, and absorbing all things rhythmical movement whenever possible.
 The most cherished reward from her efforts however is simply receiving the reflection of joy her students experience through the power of movement paired with the magic of music.